-That’s where they get their slogan—”From acorns, might oaks do grow!”
+That’s where they get their slogan—”From acorns, mighty oaks do grow!”

-For college students without a lot of money in their budgets to invest, round-ups are a must, and a really easy way to get started seeing some growth before investing more heavily.
+For college students, recent graduates, or other beginner investors without a lot of money in their budgets to invest, round-ups are a must and a really easy way to get started seeing some growth before investing more heavily.